Government and Community Relations

 Engaging government officials and community stakeholders is a critical tool that helps builds awareness and support for your work and that of the University as a whole.

-Learn how to effectively communicate and form relationships with various audiences with tools and tips such as:
+Learn how to effectively communicate and build support for your program/research with tools and tips such as:

 - Hosting tours and site visits